islandoftex/texlive/README.md

 opposite: Every month, the historic images will be rebuilt and updated if there are updates for the underlying operating system image available.
 That way we make sure not to ship all too outdated software.

+## Licensing

+The software in terms of the MIT license are the Dockerfiles and test files provided.
+This does not include the pre-built Docker images we provide.
+They follow the redistribution conditions of the bundled software.